bnbullock/School_District_Analysis/README.md

 8. School performance based on school size
 9. School performance based on the type of school

-Additionally, we are asked to prepared the same above statistics without marks for Grade 9 students at Thomas High School due to a problem with academic honesty.
-As such, these students have had all there marks removed and a secondary analysis performed.
+## Additionally, we are asked to prepared the same statistics above with marks for Grade 9 students at Thomas High School removed due to a problem with academic honesty.
+We will then run the analysis again and compare the results.

-Deliverables with Grade 9 students from Thomas High School removed:
+## Deliverables with Grade 9 students from Thomas High School removed:
 1. Replace ninth grade reading and math scores for Thomas High School
 2. Snapshot of the school district's key metrics
 3. Overview of the key metrics for each school